ZiyuGong-proj/Assessment-of-ACL-Injury-Risk-Based-on-Openpose/README.md

 #### Hardware 硬件

-This project is employed in Jetson Nano,and there is a technical specifications:
+This project is employed in Jetson Nano,and there is a technical specification:

 [https://developer.nvidia.com/embedded/jetson-nano](https://developer.nvidia.com/embedded/jetson-nano)